Discovering Downtown Siler City

 Siler City is seeing a bit of a renaissance these days, especially within its downtown, which has a strong history as an artistic hub.
 A recent wave of entrepreneurs are opening restaurants and shops amid the long-standing studio spaces and a growing Latino influence in the economy.
 Even with the growth, Siler City retains its small-town character.

-And there are more changes in store for Chatham Avenue.
+It all takes place along Chatham Avenue, which has seen lots of progress in the past several years.
 At one end is the Farmers Alliance Store building, a general store owned by shareholders for more than a century.
-When it closed last year, it was Chatham’s oldest continually operated business.
-But Lisa Fedele, an incubator board member and senior manager at Cisco who works out of her Siler City home, recently purchased the building.
-She plans to reopen the location as a modern shared-space work-and-art hub called the Alliance, a nod to the building’s long history.
+When it closed in 2018, it was Chatham’s oldest continually operated business.
+But Lisa Fedele, an incubator board member and director of global creative operations at Cisco who works out of her Siler City home, recently purchased the building.
+She reopened the location in 2019 as a modern shared-space work-and-art hub called The Alliance, a nod to the building’s long history.
 Lisa, a sculpture artist who works in what she terms “assemblages,” moved to Siler City from New Orleans, where an historic downtown thrives around a healthy art scene.
 She sees the future of downtown Siler City in the same way as nearby Saxapahaw, once a neglected mill town reborn as a destination for events and the arts.

 “There’s [about] six core people in Saxapahaw who decided to take that town and change the world,” says Lisa, who wants to do the same in Siler City.
 “Technology is in our favor, too, because you can have very high earners who also have a creative side and want to have a place for that.
 You can’t touch [the rents for] studio space in Durham for what you can get here.”